 It is an interesting reading, especially the comment section.
 The suggested criteria was accepted.

-The suggest ESA fees for companies under ESA oversight
+The suggested ESA fees for companies under ESA oversight

 ICT providers under ESA oversight unlikely to be happy about it.